 Note for students transferring from the School of Engineering into CGS: successful completion of ENGR 0012 Intro to Engineering Computing may be used in place of ENGCMP 0200 Seminar in Composition.

 Writing-intensive courses (W-Courses) are designed to teach writing within a discipline through writing assignments that are distributed across the entire term.
 In these courses, students will produce at least 20-24 pages of written work.
 A significant portion of this work should be substantially revised in response to instructor feedback and class discussion.
-All students must complete two courses that are designated as 'W-Courses', or one W-Course and a second English composition course.
+All students must complete two courses that are designated as W-Courses.
 Students should satisfy one of these requirements by taking a W-Course in their major if it is available.
 Students may not transfer credits in to satisfy this requirement.
 W-courses can be overlapped with other General Education courses (except for Professional Communication).